Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     -m MODEL, --model MODEL    Model to analyze
     -l LOGDIR, --logdir LOGDIR Log directory to save plots

-Tensorboard called on the log directory:
+TensorBoard is then called on the log directory:

 .. code-block:: bash